existential-ai/exai-registry/ReadMe.md

 # NYU Registry

-This is the NYU Processor Design Team's vcpkg registry
+This is the eXAI Design Team's vcpkg registry